degreed-data-engineering/tap-hubspot/README.md

 <!-- ### Source Authentication and Authorization -->
 <!--
-Developer TODO: If your tap requires special access on the source system, or any special authentication requirements, provide those here.
+Developer TODO: If your tap requires special access on the source system, or any special authentication requirements, provide those here. # is this comment still relevant?
 -->

 ## Usage